ArtifactDB/SewerRat/README.md

 ```

 On success, the contents of the target file are returned with a content type guessed from its name.
-If `path` is a symbolic link to a file, the contents of the target file will be returned by this endpoint.
+If `path` is a symbolic link to a file and the link is owned by a whitelisted user, the contents of the target file will be returned by this endpoint.

 On error, the exact response may either be `text/plain` content containing the error message directly,
 or `application/json` content encoding a JSON object with the `reason` for the error.